 Boarding provides an ideal opportunity for students to develop an understanding of their health needs and how to develop and maintain a healthy lifestyle and make informed decisions about their own health.
-In addition to the college's PSHE curriculum, boarders will attend a series of talks led by the College Nurse on themes such diet, fitness, alcohol, smoking.
+In addition to the college's PSHE curriculum, boarders will attend a series of talks on themes such as diet, fitness, alcohol and smoking.